-California’s wildfire threat to spike as unusually strong heat dome builds
+California’s wildfire threat to spike as an unusually strong heat dome builds

 Now, warning signs are again flashing red as another pronounced heat dome builds over the region.
 It is forecast to lead to more record high temperatures and bursts of fire-fanning winds.

-The National Weather Service has posted Red Flag Warnings for “critical” fire weather conditions for the East Bay and North Bay Hills near San Francisco Saturday through Monday.
+The National Weather Service has posted red flag warnings for “critical” fire weather conditions for the East Bay and North Bay Hills near San Francisco from Saturday through Monday.
 Winds from the north will eventually come out of the east, blowing from land to sea, increasing temperatures and dropping humidity percentages into the teens and single digits.

 The Weather Service office in San Francisco predicted the strongest winds between Sunday evening and Monday morning.
 Computer model trends are favoring stronger winds than were previously anticipated, forecasters wrote in a technical discussion.